ReelDx/medvidio-wordpress-plugin/README.md

 You must also specify the width and height of the player during playback.

 You can optionally specify a Description for the video.
-This description will be inserted immediately after the player in the Worpress document.
+This description will be inserted immediately after the player in the Wordpress document.

 To insert the video into a Wordpress document, use a Wordpress 'shortcode' in your post like: